Esconine/Hyprland-Dotfiles/README.md

 Windows + Alt + Space = Toggle floating window
 Windows + M           = Exit the hyprland (log out to sddm) Windows + Q           = Close the window
+Windows + 0-9         = Go to the workspace 0-9
+Windows + Shift + 0-9 = Move the window to the workspace 0-9
 ```

+### Wallpapers:

+> If you want to change the main wallpaper just remove the wallpaper in the directory ~/.config/hypr/wallpaper.png then move your wallpaper to the directory ~/.config/hypr/ and rename it to "wallpaper.png"
+>
+> If you want to change the screenlock wallpaper just remove the wallpaper in the directory ~/.config/hypr/screenlock.png then move your wallpaper to the directory ~/.config/hypr/ and rename it to "screenlock.png"

 ## Click on the image to watch a showcase &darr;